-One area of practice requires improvement where a shortfall was identified relating to evisceration procedures.
-Advice and guidance was also given in relation to governance and quality systems and premises, facilities and equipment.
+Some areas of practice require improvement where shortfalls were identified against traceability and premises, facilities, and equipment standards.
+In addition, advice and guidance was also given in relation to governance and quality systems, traceability and premises, facilities and equipment.

 The HTA requires the Designated Individual to submit a completed corrective and preventative action (CAPA) plan setting out how the shortfall will be addressed, within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.